THEWaterfall/ReferenceBOOK/README.md

 6. Enter ID in search text field and click **Search** to search person by ID.

 *In addition*, you can
-1. Double click the person to see full infomartion about him.
+1. Double click the person to see full information about him in another window.
 2. Right click the person to open context menu with **Show**, **Edit** and **Delete** menu items.